DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 }
 ```

+At the final step, we need to launch the amplification shader, which is very similar to dispatching compute groups.
-Amplification shader has 32 threads per group, so we need to dispatch just a `m_DrawTaskCount / 32` groups.
+The shader runs 32 threads per group, so we need to dispatch just a `m_DrawTaskCount / 32` groups as in this
+example the task count is always a multiple of 32.

 ```cpp
 DrawMeshAttribs drawAttrs(m_DrawTaskCount / 32, DRAW_FLAG_VERIFY_ALL);
 m_pImmediateContext->DrawMesh(drawAttrs);